- 1 Treaty Based Return for Superannuation as Social Security

 Foreign Pension Tax Treaty Positions

-This analysis is not to deter a Taxpayer from taking a Tax Treaty position that Australia Superannuation could qualify as Superannuation if they want to.
+This analysis is not to deter a Taxpayer from taking a Tax Treaty position that Australia Superannuation could qualify as Social Security if they want to.
 It is more that the Taxpayer should carefully consider and acknowledge the risk.

 Especially because it seems many individuals who take this position seem to want to undo the position later down the line — especially in light of previous issued rulings by the IRS on how Superannuation income is taxed.